Margaret Tudor 1489-1541 Complete Biography

 Divorce

-Margaret wrote to her brother, King Henry VIII of England, asking for his support in gaining a divorce but he refused to give any assistance.
+Margaret wrote to her brother, King Henry VIII of England in 1519, asking for his support in gaining a divorce but he refused to give any assistance.
 With no support from her brother Margaret Tudor began to work with her husband’s opponents and openly supported Albany’s regency.
 However, when Albany returned to France she took back the regency for herself and took her son James to Edinburgh.
 In August 1524 the Scottish council ruled that 12 year old James was old enough to rule Scotland.
 He made his mother his chief councillor and adviser.
 However, Margaret’s husband, Archibald Douglas, Earl of Angus, felt that he should have more control and demanded a seat on the council.
 This was reluctantly granted by Margaret in February 1525.
 Once a member of the council, Angus worked to undermine Margaret and within a month he had taken custody of James and was ruling on his behalf.

 Marriage to Henry Stewart